AndrePinheiroPT/StudyRegulator/README.md

 *Image of the circuit*

+# How to use?

+You need have your arduino connected with the computer and execute the `main.ino` from `src` using the arduino IDE.
+After this, if the D10 led turn on, that means that the circuit is working.

 ## Do you have some issue?
 If you find a bug or something like that, create an issue for help us to solve :)